Feds Ask for SUBSTANTIAL PRISON TIME for Michael Cohen

 It looks like his cooperation didn’t take him too far.
 He’s getting a few months off the sentencing guidelines.
 Trump did tweet that he thought he should serve a full sentence.

 Legal scholar Jonathan Turley said on Special Report this evening that the prosecutors didn’t give him a cooperating agreement and are going to hit him with a stiff sentence because he didn’t give then [NY prosecutors] what they want.

-This could be a way for them to push him to lie to g
+This could be a way for them to push him to lie to get a bigger fish.

 In their filing, the Southern District of New York noted the sentencing guidelines for his crimes are 51 to 63 months and asked for a “substantial term of imprisonment.”